Elementary Math Models -- Fall 2017

 for your paper.
 I am very careful totalling and recording scores,

 but mistakes CAN occur.

 Class Performance.
-The histogram below shows all of the
+The first histogram below shows all of

-scores for the first exam.
-The scores are rounded to the
+scores for the third exam.
+The scores are rounded (up) to the

-in case of a tie.
-So if you got an 86.5 that would appear as an
+nearest whole number, so if you got an 86.5 that would appear as an 87

 B or better

 in the course at this point.

 However, I am a bit concerned that several students have seen a steady